 Fortunately, there’s a solution.

-To efficiently address cybersecurity risks coming from the supply chain, organizations can rely on cyber supply chain risk management, a dedicated type of SCRM.
+To efficiently address supply chain security problems, organizations can rely on cybersecurity supply chain risk management, a dedicated type of SCRM.

 We have compiled a list of best practices in cyber supply chain risk management that you can adopt as part of your C-SCRM to protect your supply chain.
 To develop your own C-SCRM, you can refer to NIST Special Publication SP 800-161r1 and NIST Key Practices in Cyber SCRM.

 What risks does your supply chain pose?

 Prior to taking any action aimed at enhancing the security of your supply chain, it’s important to assess possible risks.
 To do so, you need to understand your supply chain and know its key components.
 Find out who your suppliers are and assess their level of cybersecurity.
 It may be useful to group vendors into different risk profiles, prioritizing each third party by level of vulnerability, impact on your business, and access to your systems and data.
 Questionnaires and on-site visits can aid in assessing supply chain security.